-- The student will use a process to plan written presentations. - The student will use research strategies to gather information and evidence for inclusion in written presentations. - The student will use appropriate writing strategies to communicate an idea in presentational writing. - The student will produce written presentations in the appropriate register with an introduction, development of topic, and conclusion. - The student will use communication strategies such as circumlocution and paraphrasing to maintain written presentations. - The student will understand and apply appropriate and varied syntactical expressions in presentational writing. - The student will use transitional expressions and cohesive devices to create paragraph-length discourse in written presentations. - The student will use a variety of grammar and syntax in written presentations. - The student will produce simple, compound, and complex sentences in a variety of time frames in written presentations. - The student will use standard conventions of the written language (e.g., orthography, punctuation) in written presentations. - The student will monitor language production; recognize errors and attempt self-correction in written presentations. - The student will express a perspective with details and examples to illustrate an opinion or idea in written presentations. - The student will explain ideas and opinions with examples in written presentations. - The student will integrate information from sources and cite them appropriately in written presentations. - The student will use appropriate writing systems (hiragana, katakana, kanji) in interpersonal communication. - The student will use handwriting and keyboarding to communicate in written exchanges.
+- The student will use a process to plan written presentations. - The student will use research strategies to gather information and evidence for inclusion in written presentations. - The student will use appropriate writing strategies to communicate an idea in presentational writing. - The student will produce written presentations in the appropriate register with an introduction, development of topic, and conclusion. - The student will use communication strategies such as circumlocution and paraphrasing to maintain written presentations. - The student will understand and apply appropriate and varied syntactical expressions in presentational writing. - The student will use transitional expressions and cohesive devices to create paragraph-length discourse in written presentations. - The student will use a variety of grammar and syntax in written presentations. - The student will produce simple, compound, and complex sentences in a variety of time frames in written presentations. - The student will use standard conventions of the written language (e.g., capitalization, orthography, accents, punctuation) in written presentations. - The student will monitor language production; recognize errors and attempt self-correction in written presentations. - The student will express a perspective with details and examples to illustrate an opinion or idea in written presentations. - The student will explain ideas and opinions with examples in written presentations. - The student will integrate information from sources and cite them appropriately in written presentations.